lsc4ss-s22/final-project-crypto/README.md

 ```

 ## Project Description
 The current project aims at exploring the spillovers between cryptocurrencies and conventional currencies.
-We pooled historical historical data from 155 mainstream conventional currencies and cryptocurrencies from Sep 1 2015 to May 1 2022, and employed a compute-intensive framework incorporating both econometric measures and up-to-date neural architectures for data analysis.
+We pooled historical data from 155 mainstream conventional currencies and cryptocurrencies from Sep 1 2015 to May 1 2022, and employed a compute-intensive framework incorporating both econometric measures and up-to-date neural architectures for data analysis.
 Raw data are available both in the `Raw data` folder in this github repository (https://github.com/lsc4ss-s22/final-project-crypto/tree/main/Raw%20data) and in a S3 bucket (https://crypto-conven-training.s3.us-west-2.amazonaws.com).
 To speed up calculations, we utilized large-scale parallel processing including MPI, PySpark, and GPU computing.

 ![image](https://user-images.githubusercontent.com/91500767/171509247-9f34c236-a909-4135-9a3b-3bdde478e16b.png)